Raynos/continuable/spec.md

-# Continuables
+# Continuables (or Thunk)

 ## General

 A continuable represents an asynchronous operation that returns
     a value or an error.
+It also referred to as a thunk.

 ## Terminology